 Due to the nature of network traffic collection, all the extracted features can be categorized into two types: intrinsic features and derived features.
 Intrinsic features are directly contained in the raw network traffic data, such as packet length, packet header fields, etc. The process of fetching intrinsic features is simple and straightforward.
 The analysis system can directly select, slice, or generate intrinsic features from the raw data, requiring little to no additional processing.
 On the other hand, derived features are not directly contained in the raw network traffic data.
-They are generated by applying some data processing techniques to the raw data, such as statistical modeling, feature transformation, information assembly, data fusion, etc.
+They are generated by applying some data processing techniques to the raw data, such as statistical modeling, feature transformation, information assembly, data fusion, etc. Typically, traditional TA methods more commonly utilize intrinsic features, while FGTA approaches tend to rely on derived features.
+This preference is attributed to their differing analysis objectives, granularity, and efficiency goals.

-Table II lists some typical examples of intrinsic and derived features.
+Table III lists some typical examples of intrinsic and derived features.
 Different features are suitable for different FGTA tasks.
 Typically, some relatively easy FGTA tasks may only require intrinsic features to operate.
 For example, some application identification or anomaly detection approaches can generate accurate results by directly inputting intrinsic features.
-Because the network traffic of such applications or anomalies can already be distinguishable by intrinsic features [17], [66], [67].
-However, some more complex FGTA tasks may require derived features for finer granularity analysis, especially for tasks that infer detailed, application-layer user behaviors [19], [63], [68].
+Because the network traffic of such applications or anomalies can already be distinguishable by intrinsic features [20], [109], [110].
+However, some more complex FGTA tasks may require derived features for finer granularity analysis, especially for tasks that infer detailed, application-layer user behaviors [22], [103], [111].
 The target network traffic of these FGTA tasks is less distinguishable and may only show obvious patterns with sophisticated feature engineering techniques.
-We discuss more details about suitable features for different FGTA tasks in Section IV.
+We discuss more details about suitable features for different FGTA tasks in Section V.